 - You have a potential third-party claim.
 If a third party contributed to your illness/injury, legally, you can sue.
 Because this is much more complex, you’ll need an attorney.

 - You receive Social Security disability benefits.
 Do you get Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI)?
-If so, you must pay taxes on your WC pay.
-The workers comp offset program also reduces your benefits.
+If so, you must pay taxes on workers’ comp.
+The workers comp offset rule also reduces your benefits.
 An attorney can help minimize this offset.

 In Some Cases, You May Not Need a Workers Comp Lawyer

 Not all claims require an attorney.
-However, any added level of complexity makes consulting one a smart move.
-They’ll help you recover the compensation you deserve and structure an ideal benefit plan.
+However, complex claims can make consulting one a smart move.
+They’ll help you get all benefits you deserve and structure an ideal payment plan.
 Doing so will allow you to rest and recover, so you can return to work as soon as possible.

 You May Qualify for Free Legal Assistance With Your Claim

 We can match you with an experienced workers’ compensation attorney for free, confidential advice.
 Maybe you want a second, unbiased opinion about your case.
-Or perhaps you need someone to help you during the appeals process.
-Either way, an experienced workers comp lawyer is always your best option.
+Or perhaps you need someone to help you file an appeal.
+Regardless, an experienced workers comp lawyer is always your best option.